-Under the new system more than 4,000 State and Federal Awards have been consolidated into approximately 130 Modern Awards.
-The Modern Awards apply to employers in particular industries, rather than to named groups of employers or employer groups as applied previously, and build on the National Employment Standards.
-The Modern Awards cover such additional matters as minimum wages, types and classification of employment and when work is performed, overtime and penalty rates, annualised salary arrangements and superannuation.
+Under the Fair Work Act more than 4000 State and Federal Awards under the previous legislation were consolidated into the approximately 130 Modern Awards which now apply.
+The Modern Awards apply to employers in particular industries, rather than to named groups of employers or employer groups as applied previously, and build on the National Employment Standards, covering such additional matters as minimum wages, types and classification of employment and when work is performed, overtime and penalty rates, annualised salary arrangements and superannuation.

 All Modern Awards contain provisions allowing employers and individual employees to enter into agreements varying the operation of the Award for the individual employee in relation to: